Border procedure (border and transit zones)

 The airport procedure can result in a decision granting access to the territory (in which case the applicant is channelled into the regular procedure), a negative in-merit decision or an inadmissibility decision (e.g. Dublin or safe third country).[7]
 The decision has to be taken within 20 days after the application was made.
 If the procedure takes more time, the SEM has to authorise entry, in which case the applicant is usually attributed to the extended procedure and allocated to a canton, but they can also be allocated to a federal asylum centre for an accelerated procedure.[8]
 If the procedure ends with a removal decision, the applicant can be held in the transit zone for a maximum of 60 days (since the application).
 If the removal has not been enforced after 60 days, the persons concerned can be transferred to an immigration administrative detention centre, in practice, they are led to the competent cantonal authorities who decide whether to detain them or provide them with emergency aid.[9]

-If a person requests asylum at another airport in Switzerland, the person will be transferred to a federal asylum centre and will enter the regular procedure.[9]
+If a person requests asylum at another airport in Switzerland, the person will be transferred to a Federal Asylum Centre and will enter the regular procedure.[10]

 Personal interview

-In the airport procedure in Geneva, a first interview with the SEM takes place in the SEM offices situated in the detention centre in the transit area.At the end of 2022, there are two SEM employees responsible for hearings at the airport.
+In the airport procedure in Geneva, there are two SEM employees responsible for hearings at the airport.
 They work mainly in the federal asylum centre in Boudry but are seconded to Geneva to conduct the hearings.
 If necessary, the SEM can deploy other staff from Boudry.
-A legal representative is present during the interview.
-There is always an interpreter present in the interview.
-After having the first interview, the SEM carries out an analysis of the file, after which they can decide to authorise entry, introduce a Dublin procedure implicating the Dublin unit, or continue the airport procedure with the organisation of an interview on the grounds for asylum.
+A legal representative is present during the interview and there is always an interpreter present in the interview.
+At Zurich airport, there is an SEM focal point.
+Only one SEM officer is responsible for the airport procedure.
+Responsibility rotates between these designated officers.
+The one who is present is operationally responsible for the airport procedure and usually also conducts the hearing at the airport.[12]

 Appeal